 Below are some simple, practical ways in which we can all play our part:

-- Only buy what is needed
+- Only buy what is really needed;

 - Use email appropriately to reduce paper wastage.
 Remember to print (if necessary at all) on both sides of the paper.
 Hand notes can re-use the blank sides.

 - Reuse products such as containers.